w3c/wot/policies/minutes.md

 This policy applies to each WoT main call or WoT TF call,

-- An Etherpad link is created for each meeting or a set of meetings (e.g. one Etherpad for two TD Calls in a week)
+- An Etherpad link is created for each meeting or a set of meetings (e.g., one Etherpad for two TD Calls in a week)
 - At the end of the meeting, the scribe clicks on the star button to create a snapshot for that day.
 - The TF lead creates a PR in the https://github.com/w3c/wot repository right after the meeting (or set of meetings) .
 - The file path of minutes is `minutes/TASKFORCE/DDMMYYY/Readme.md`